 The answer to the above question is straightforward.
 The person incurring such costs had to provide the Invoices/bills of the expenses that are for the business.
 Those invoices/bills will be verified by the designated person in the accounts department and must be approved by the respective managers.
 It can also be tracked from the bank statements of the business or through the credit card statement of the business if the expenses are paid from these banking sources.

 Any expense paid through an electronic medium such as net banking, internet banking, credit card, the debit card can be tracked easily as they have a transaction id, reference id attached to every payment, trough which one can conclude whether it is a business expense or not.

 Why do you need it?

 A business expense is needed to run a business.
-To run any business, various types of costs are required to be incurred so as to operate the business smoothly and successfully.
-A lot of costs are recurring in nature such as rent, salaries are the major amount of recurring expenses, and some of the expenses can be of one-time payment in the year such as Annual Subscription, Annual Membership, and Depreciation.
+For running any business, various types of costs are required to be incurred so as to operate the business smoothly and successfully.
+A lot of costs are recurring in nature.
+Rent and salaries are a significant amount of recurring expenses.
+Some of the expenses can be of one-time payment in the year, such as Annual Subscription, Annual Membership, and Depreciation.
 The only need for it is to run any business because none of the business can run without incurring expenses.
 Every business needs different kinds of expenses to run it.

 This has been a guide to Business Expenses and its definition.
 Here we discuss examples of business expenses, how to track it along with its deduction.
 You may also have a look at the following articles –